mx1001/hardops_manual/docs/faq.md

 ### FAQs / SFQs

+# What is the difference between [Hard Ops](https://gumroad.com/l/hardops/) and [Boxcutter](https://gumroad.com/l/BoxCutter)?

+Hard Ops is a toolkit containing many tools for various tasks ranging from viewport adjustment, rendering, helpers and symmetrization and not to mention sharpening.

+Boxcutter is only a cutter.
+It only cuts.
+The purpose of boxcutter is to cut via drawing.

+One can't replace the other.
+They are supplemental to each other.
+Boxcutter is a small subtool when compared to the entirety of the hops suite.

 # How do I apply a boolean I set up with Hard Ops?

 Quickest answer.
 Apply the modifier.
 A boolean is just a modifier in your modifier stack.
 However this isn't the quickest or most recommended.